#ContinuityOfGovernment, #WW3, #DeepState

 “So you kept it as a bargaining chip?”

 “I did.
+You see?
 I’m not as stupid as you think.”

 The POTUS glanced at Buckminster who could hardly contain his bubbling glee.
 “May I ask what prompted you to change your mind about releasing it?”

-“What would be the point?
-To embarrass you?
+“What would be the purpose?
+To humiliate you?
 You’ve already ordered the destruction of the world.
-I don’t think anything could be done to worsen your reputation as a psychopath.
-If anything, seeing you in your throes of passion with that fat little Frank Tibbles might actually humanize you in people’s eyes.”
+I don’t think anything could be done to worsen your reputation as a human being.
+If anything, seeing you in your throes of passion with that fat little Frank Tibbles might actually humanize you in some people’s eyes.”

 “I suppose you want me to thank you, now?”